Senator Warren, mocked by Trump as 'Pocahontas,' releases DNA test

-(Reuters) - U.S. Senator Elizabeth Warren has released a DNA test that shows “strong evidence” she has Native-American heritage, rebutting President Donald Trump’s ridicule of her as “fake Pocahontas” while she signals a possible 2020 presidential run.
+WASHINGTON (Reuters) - U.S. Senator Elizabeth Warren has released a DNA test that shows “strong evidence” she has Native-American heritage, a smack down of President Donald Trump’s ridicule of her as “fake Pocahontas” while she signals a possible 2020 presidential run.

 Warren, a Massachusetts Democrat, said last month she would take a “hard look” at running for the Democratic nomination to challenge Republican Trump in 2020.
 She and Trump clashed frequently through the 2016 presidential campaign and Trump has cast aspersions on her claim to Native-American ancestry.

-“When I decided to run for Senate in 2012, I never thought that my family’s Native American heritage would come under attack and my dead parents would be called liars,” she said on in a statement Monday.
+“When I decided to run for Senate in 2012, I never thought that my family’s Native American heritage would come under attack and my dead parents would be called liars,” she said in a statement on Monday.

 “And I never expected the president of the United States to use my family’s story as a racist political joke,” she said.

 Trump taunted Warren over the issue at a July rally in Montana.
+It may cost him.

 “I will give you a million dollars to your favorite charity, paid for by Trump, if you take the test and it shows you’re an Indian,” he said.
 “I have a feeling she will say no.”

-Warren provided the DNA test results in a statement, showing the lineage goes back six to 10 generations. here
+Warren provided the DNA test results in a statement, showing the lineage goes back six to 10 generations. bit.ly/2OqLmUz

 The analysis of Warren’s DNA was done by Carlos D. Bustamante, a Stanford University professor who the Boston Globe reported was an expert in the field.

 The professor concluded that most of the senator’s DNA shows European ancestry, but there is a Native-American segment.
-Warren has said that her Native-American ancestry possibly goes back to the 1700s, according to family lore.
+Warren has said that her Native-American ancestry possibly goes back to the 1700s, including Cherokee blood on her mother’s side, according to family lore.

 Warren’s release of the DNA results could be a prelude to a possible presidential run.

+Trump has repeatedly called Warren “Pocahontas,” the name of a 17th century Native American teenager, to draw attention to a controversy over her heritage raised during Warren’s 2012 Senate race.

+Warren, campaigning with Democratic candidate Hillary Clinton in 2016, attacked Trump as an “insecure money grubber” who is driven by greed and hate.

-Reporting by Rich McKay; Editing by Jeffrey Benkoe
+Reporting by Doina Chiacu and Rich McKay; Editing by Jeffrey Benkoe